 22,000 years ago Frodsham Main street looked a little different.
 Indeed, most of Cheshire's triassic sandstone was covered in Ice.
 Although called a plain, it was still hilly with Broxton and the escarpments of Beeston, Alderly edge, Runcorn and Frodsham heights showed at one time that Frodsham faced the sea.

 The Brook stone

-Many visit to Frodsham won't notice this and even residents will wonder what it is supposed to be.
+Many visitors to Frodsham won't notice this rock at the end of Main Street (at the junction of Marsh lane) and even residents will wonder what it is supposed to be.
 The "Brook Stone" is a glacial erratic.
 A glacial erratic is glacially-deposited rock differing from the size and type of rock native to the area in which it rests - carried by glacial ice.
 Once such example can still be seen today at the junction of Marsh Lane and Main Street.
 It has not quite reached the level of prominence as the Holy stone of Clonrichert (a 'Father Ted' reference) but nevertheless its the oldest rock in Frodsham.

 Frodsham is twinned with Kelsterbach, a town of about 15,000 in Germany, about five minutes drive from Frankfurt Airport.
 Main industries include car manufacture (General motors), chemical industry and a kerosene terminal.
 A street named "Frodshamstrasse" exists in Kelsterbach.
 Photo: By Dontworry - Own work, CC BY-SA 3.0

 The history of Frodsham and Helsby goes back some two thousand years, when late Sone Age man established a flint-knapping factory, making flint -tipped implements and weapons on what is now a field near Harrol Edge Resevoir.
 Iron Age people followed and established hill forts on Helsby Hill, Woodhouse Hill and at Bradley.